 To get started with Nerdy View, you’ll need to enable it within the Labs section.
 Follow these instructions for enabling Labs features.

 Here, the rows of the spreadsheet represent your product variants.
-The columns contain variant names, images, price variants, stock locations, and attributes.
+The columns contain variant names, images, videos, price variants, stock locations, and attributes.
 At the top of the spreadsheet, you’ll see the total number of variants listed.
 When you make any changes, the Save changes button will be enabled.
 You must click this button to preserve any changes you make.
 If you don’t, changes will be lost when you browse away from this product.

 With some products having many attributes, you may need to add tens or even hundreds of product variants representing different combinations of those attributes: a small red t-shirt, a medium red t-shirt, a large red t-shirt, and so on through all your color and size options.
 Instead of creating one variant at a time, you can add multiple variants at once using the Variant generator button, which appears at the bottom of the variant spreadsheet.
 Enter your product attributes by hand, or copy them from a spreadsheet that has been arranged with attribute names in the leftmost column and values within rows.
 When you click the Generate [X] variants button, every attribute combination will be created at once and added to the spreadsheet as a new row.